-The PCC can choose to make more MRP than considered the prudent minimum.
+The Commissioner can choose to make more MRP than considered the prudent minimum.
 The maximum asset life used in MRP calculations is 50 years, unless a longer life is certified by an appropriately qualified professional adviser, or the asset has been acquired on a lease of longer than 50 years.
 For those assets purchased before 1st April 2018 that have an asset life of more than 50 years, the Code does not require a retrospective adjustment.

-Based on the PCC's latest estimate of its Capital Financing Requirement on 31 March 2021, the budget for MRP has been set as follows:
+Based on the Commissioner's latest estimate of its Capital Financing Requirement on 31 March 2022, the budget for MRP has been set as follows:

-2021/22 Estimated CFR 2021/22 Estimated MRP
+2022/23 Estimated CFR 2022/23 Estimated MRP

 £'000 £'000

-Unsupported capital expenditure after 31.03.2008 78,264 2,240
+Unsupported capital expenditure after 31.03.2008 76,728 2,273

-Arlingclose Economic Context January 2021
+Arlingclose Economic Context as of 17 December 2021

-Economic background: The impact on the UK from coronavirus, lockdown measures, the rollout of vaccines, as well as the new trading arrangements with the European Union (EU), will remain major influences on the PCC's treasury management strategy for 2021/22.
+Economic background: Economic background: The ongoing impact on the UK from coronavirus, together with higher inflation, higher interest rates, and the country's trade position post-Brexit, will be major influences on the Authority's treasury management strategy for 2022/23.